 2. Know exactly what you want done

-Before you start looking for a handyman or contractor, you first need to decide exactly what you want done.
+Before you start looking for a handyman or local contractor, you first need to decide exactly what you want done.
 Be specific and prioritize what’s important — otherwise, you may find that, intentionally or otherwise, you’ve been talked into doing something that’s costly, unnecessary and contradictory to your original plans.

 3. Use licensed professionals

 Be sure to hire licensed professionals for your home improvement projects.
 Also, make sure to hire someone who not only carries the necessary insurance for the job, but also takes care of getting any permits that may be required.
 If you go through a home warranty service like Select Home Warranty, the company will vet the professionals for you.

 4. Shop around and read reviews

 Sites such as Angie’s List and HomeAdvisor, as well as online testimonials, can offer a wealth of information and tip you off about any potential red flags with a contractor’s services.
 Also, check with friends and colleagues who have had similar home repair services done — they may be able to refer you to someone reliable.